Beat the queues (and closing branches) by depositing a cheque with a mobile banking app.

 I found the feature in the “More” tab at the bottom of the app.
 There’s is a maximum cheque value of £500 and a daily limit of £1,000.

 I wasn’t able to try the feature on my Barclays account as it’s being rolled out to customers – and I’m not one of them!
 If it’s there, you’ll find it on the Pay & Transfer tab.
 You can pay in a maximum of four cheques every seven days, and a cheque can’t be for more than £500.

 Lloyds’s pay-in via the app feature operates exactly the same way as Halifax.

 HSBC has a maximum cheque value of £500 and a daily limit of £750.
 You can find the feature in the “Move Money” section of the app.

-The App for a B account, from Clydesdale and Yorkshire Banks, allows cheques up to £500 as long as they weren’t signed more than six months ago.
+The app for a Virgin Money, allows cheques up to £500 as long as they weren’t signed more than six months ago.
 You’ll find it via the menu in the top right-hand corner.